 The lead author reviewed the academic, commercial and grey literature relating to emerging health information technologies to inform a representative set.
 The set of technologies were characterised by personalisation, decentralisation, a systemic orientation, and a move toward a user-led/patient-centred experience (Appendix 1).
 The review and set of representative technologies acted as a primer to frame a national, expert, multidisciplinary workshop that was convened in April 2020.
 The purpose of the workshop was to identify the patient-safety challenges associated with emerging digital health technologies.
 The 14 workshop participants represented a diverse range of expertise in the development and evaluation of digital health technologies.
 Participants included clinicians, commercial developers of health information technologies, software engineers, medical statisticians, and researchers in applied health, health services, safety science, human factors, health informatics, and clinical decision making.

 During the workshop, participants discussed the challenges posed by the set of health information technologies, from all four quadrants of Markus’6 technochange table (table 1).
 Participants were then asked to discuss the patient-safety consequences of those challenges.
 The challenges and consequences outputted from the workshop informed a further review of the literature and both were combined to produce a draft report.
-In subsequent meetings, workshop participants refined the characterisation of the challenges and consequences, and recommend approaches to address the concerns for patient safety.
+In subsequent meetings, workshop participants refined the characterisation of the challenges and consequences and recommend approaches to address the concerns for patient safety.
 The lead author wrote a draft paper that was iteratively reviewed by a core writing team who volunteered from the workshop.

 Results